Contributed by Ashley Gwen Wilson

 The main resource controlled by business units is people.
 Consequently, to properly manage the workload, managers need to be aware of the capabilities of their team members along with their availability.

 When assessing the availability of each team member, managers should consider current responsibilities shouldered by each individual, as well as sick leave, vacation time, and public holidays.
-In short, they have to figure how much time each team member can dedicate to any given project.
+Additionally, ensuring each team member has a good home office setup can help maximize productivity.
+In short, managers need to figure how much time each team member can dedicate to any given project.

 For some units, tangible assets can be another important resource to take into consideration.
 In this case, managers need to take stock of all their assets.
 Occasionally, some assets will be shared between units, in which case managers will have to communicate with the managers of the other units and figure out how they can all make the most of the asset in question.